 What is Technical Assistance?
 Intensive and specific technical assistance (TA) is available by

-request to families, service providers, schools or districts.
-TA may be provided on-site or it may
+request to families, service providers, schools, or districts.
+Technical assistance may be provided on-site or it may

 involve distance technology.
 It may also involve specific training opportunities to LEA and/or

 AEA staff.
-Through the provision of TA, the goal of Iowa’s Deafblind Services Project is to
+Through the provision of technical assistance, the goal of Iowa’s Deafblind Services Project is to

 increase educational achievement by supporting teams requesting assistance with assessment,

-recommendations.
-The short-term TA requested through this form is intended to:
+The short-term Technical Assistance requested through this form is intended to:

 - Provide intervention strategies for a specific student who already has an established

-- Provide materials and training to staff working with children who deafblind.
+- Provide materials and training to staff working with children who are deafblind.